 Tango Controls can be used as a desktop, web (remote or local) or distributed system.

-Depending on your wishes, Tango Controls can be:
+Depending on your needs, Tango Controls can be a:

 • Stand-alone deployment;